sleebapaul/sleebapaul.github.io/_drafts/2018-05-29-rnn-tutorial-2.markdown

 As we can see, probability of each word is a conditioned on previous words, thus the context is well maintained throughout the sentence.
 So if we can learn these past probability distributions, then we can generate the next word accordingly.

-You might be thinking now, how weird this has become, right?
+You might be thinking now, how weird this has become, don't you?
 Conditional probabilities, an equation takes after an iguana and a lot of mathematical mess...
 All are set up for representing something as easy as pie for us.
 That's the thing about homo sapiens.
 We are cool in many ways 😎

 We can do language modelling in two levels